 - Learn how to maximize your points

-If traveling is not your thing, you can use your Chase Ultimate Rewards® points for other available options which may include: cash back in the form of statement credits, on merchandise, for gift cards, or for experiences on the Chase Ultimate Rewards® website.
-The cash value of points is lower than the travel value: 50,000 Ultimate Rewards® = $500 through these redemption methods.
+If traveling is not your thing, you can use your Chase Ultimate Rewards® points for other available options which may include: cash back in the form of statement credits, merchandise, gift cards, or for experiences offered on the Chase Ultimate Rewards® website.
+The cash value of points is lower than the travel value: 60,000 Ultimate Rewards® = $600 through these redemption methods.

 Chase Sapphire Preferred® Card pros

 A great feature of the Chase Sapphire Preferred® Card is the ability to transfer points to select leading airline and hotel loyalty programs on a one-to-one basis.
 That means if you have 25,000 Chase Ultimate Rewards® points, you can transfer them for 25,000 points with participating travel programs, which currently includes the below.
 Please note the participating airline and hotel travel partners are subject to change at any time.

 - British Airways Executive Club